Summer Law Fellowship

 All participants must view and sign The Fund for American Studies program policies upon enrollment.
 This includes the Attendance Agreement that is included in the online enrollment form as well as a code of conduct agreement upon their arrival.
 Please click on the link below to view the policies for the Legal Studies Institute, including terms of final payment, refunds, withdrawals and student participation.

-Students enrolled in the Legal Studies Institute are required to take the Economic Foundations of Legal Studies and Theories of Constitutional Interpretation course.
-They will earn 3 credits from George Mason University Antonin Scalia Law School upon the completion of the program.
+Students selected to participate in the TFAS Summer Legal Fellowship are required to take the Constitutional Interpretation: The Debate Over Originalism course.
+They will earn 2 credits from George Mason University Antonin Scalia Law School upon the completion of the program.

-Legal Studies Institute Estimate of living costs (actual costs vary and are not included in the program costs):
+Summer Legal Fellowship Estimate of living costs (actual costs vary and are not covered by the Fellowship):

 Books and supplies: $200